inzider/NOTES-APP-Backend-Node.js-TSC/README.md

 # NOTE APP

-**Quick test of Node.js REST API server in typescripts with MongoDB**
+**Quick test of Node.js REST API server in typescripts with MongoDB and Jest test**

 ## Install dependencies